cc [ flag ... ] file ... -ldl [ library ... ] #include <dlfcn.h>int dlclose(void *handle);

 |ATTRIBUTE TYPE||ATTRIBUTE VALUE|

-A successful invocation of dlclose() does not guarantee that the objects associated with handle will actually be removed from the address space of the process.
-Objects loaded by one invocation of dlopen() may also be loaded by another invocation of dlopen().
-The same object may also be opened multiple times.
-An object will not be removed from the address space until all references to that object through an explicit dlopen() invocation have been closed and all other objects implicitly referencing that object have also been closed.
+A successful invocation of dlclose() does not guarantee that the objects associated with the handle are removed from the address space of the current process.
+Objects may be referenced by multiple handles, or by other objects.
+An object is not removed from the address space of the current process until all references to that object are removed.

 Once an object has been closed by dlclose(), referencing symbols contained in that object can cause undefined behavior.